 The Walter E. “Howdy” Howard Lifetime Achievement Award

+The nomination process for the award will be announced on this website in the summer of 2019.
 Potential candidates include scientists, agency personnel, educators, program managers, industry personnel, or any other qualified professional; both national and international candidates are equally welcome to apply.
 Nominees should be considered an expert in the field of vertebrate pest management and should have been an attendee/participant at several to numerous Vertebrate Pest Conferences throughout their career.
 Areas of excellence should include one or more of the following categories:

 - Advancement or development of management tools used to minimize damage or conflict caused by vertebrate pests, with a special emphasis on environmentally safe methodologies.

 - Advancement in undergraduate and graduate education in vertebrate pest management and associated disciplines.

 - Implementation of effective and innovative outreach efforts focused on the safest, most efficacious, and most cost-effective strategies for vertebrate pest management; targeted groups could include agency personnel, pest control professionals, and private citizens.

 - Effective fostering of education and research programs on vertebrate pest management.